tenhaus/arena-engine/README.md

 * Delete service account
 * Lib for creating pubsub topics and listening for messages
 * Config
+* Restrict service account permissions to only send/receive on topics

 ### TODO
-* Restrict service account permissions to only send/receive on topics
 * Pull token and send to client
 * Client
 * Deploy to compute engine (deployment works, but don't know how to start the service yet)
 * Rest route and function for /signup
-* More but it's time to go home
+* More

 ## Purpose